Featured Care Areas

-Transposition of the great arteries is a rare defect in which the two main arteries leaving the heart are reversed.
-This changes the way blood circulates through the body, as the blood travelling from the heart to the rest of the body is low in oxygen.
-It is a critical congenital heart defect.
+In this rare defect, the two main arteries leaving the heart are reversed.
+This changes the way blood circulates through the body and results in low oxygen blood being pumped to the body.
+This is a critical congenital heart defect.

 Many congenital heart defects do not result in clear symptoms.

 However, serious or multiple congenital heart defects can cause symptoms such as:

 These symptoms depend on the type and severity of CHD.

 The causes for congenital heart diseases are mostly unknown.

 Several risk factors have been linked to the development of congenital heart disease and they include chromosomal abnormalities, genetic defects and environmental factors.

 Environmental factors and exposure to certain substances in the early weeks of pregnancy when the baby’s heart is forming can increase the risk of the baby developing a congenital heart disease.

 Congenital heart diseases can lead to life-long complications and related conditions.

 There is no guaranteed way to prevent the development of congenital heart diseases.